JT8D-17/X-Plane-LevelUp-737NG-Descent-Tables/README.md

 ## Dealing with Updates

-There a three cases that might apply.
+There are three cases that might apply.

 1) Zibo's plugins and scripts have been updated:
 Install Zibo's new plugin and scripts, then make sure that the files from installation step 2 are still present in _plugins/xlua/scripts/B738.a_fms_ (but delete _B738.a_fms.backup_, if still present) and perform installation steps 3 or 4.